 Sharing our expertise

-- Fairfield Preparatory School hosts many competitions for local schools such as the Leicester Chess Championships and the Eurotalk regional qualifiers.
+- FFD hosted many educational based competitions for local schools such as the Leicestershire Chess Championships and the Eurotalk regional qualifiers.

 Sharing our music facilities

-The Loughborough Endowed Schools Music School supports many local events by providing choirs and musicians with attendant staff free of charge, often in the evenings and at weekends.
-These contributions have become an established and vital part of community events over the last 15 years, including the following events:
+The LES Music School supports many local events by providing choirs and musicians with attendant staff free of charge, often in the evenings and weekends.
+Many of these contributions have been made over periods of 10 to 15 years and, therefore, are an established part of community events.

-- Annual opening of Loughborough Fair, Christmas programme and Christmas lights
+- Annual opening of the town’s Christmas programme

-- VSU Carol service – special performance of Loughborough High School carol service and tableaux for elderly local residents
+- Voluntary Service Unit (VSU) Carol service – a special performance of the LHS carol service and tableaux is given for elderly local residents

 - Local shopping centre charity performance

 - Christmas Eve charity performance in the town centre by OLCS Choir